 Professional Involvement & Accomplishments

 - Member of the American Academy of Bereavement

-- Research Assistant for supervisor at Journeys Counseling conducting book/video reviews and group/seminar coordinator, making referrals & connecting with other Psychotherapists and Psychiatrists (1999- 2001)
+- Research Assistant for supervisor at Journeys Counseling; conducts book/video reviews and is the group/seminar coordinator, making referrals & connections with other Psychotherapists and Psychiatrists (1999-2001)

 - Fred Grieve and Director’s Honor Roll scholarship for Vanguard University’s Master’s Program in Clinical Psychology (1998-2000)